LakesideLich/WebSecurityAcademy/SQL Injection/Lab: SQL injection attack, listing the database contents on non-Oracle databases.md

 ![Screen Shot 2023-07-08 at 8 03 26 PM](https://github.com/tatruesdell/WebSecurityAcademy/assets/43506369/b6de4825-faa0-4f25-b728-08a1823b8254)

-We copy the password and use to log in as the administrator, solving the lab.
+We copy the password to log in as the administrator, solving the lab.